 Many people caring for older relatives or close friends feel alone and overwhelmed in their caregiving journey, which can lead to their own emotional, physical health and financial concerns.
 And research shows that 1 in 4 (25%) family caregivers say it is very difficult to get affordable services in their loved ones' community to help with their care.

 In 2000, Congress authorized a new program under the federal Older Americans Act, the National Caregiver Support Program, to explicitly acknowledge the needs of families and friends in their caregiving role.
 The services and supports provided provide critically important benefits to ease the strain on caregivers to keep them from burning out.

-Takes time, energy and money.
+GECAC understands that caring so others takes time, energy and money.
 A caregiver can be anyone: a family member, friend, neighbor or older adult.
 You are an informal caregiver when an older person relies on you to provide unpaid help with day-to-day activities